 Mata mata Facts

-- Regardless of the name you choose to use for it, the term refers to a highly distinctive species of freshwater turtle.
-In point of fact, it’s renowned for its unique appearance.
+- Regardless of the name you choose to use to refer to the animal, the term always refers to a highly distinctive species of freshwater turtle.
+In point of fact, it’s renowned for its extremely unique appearance.
 This prompts some people to refer to the animal as a living fossil.

 - The first official scientific recognition of this remarkable creature took place in the year 1741.
-At that time, the renowned French naturalist Pierre Barrere described it, but did not name it.
+At that time, the renowned French naturalist Pierre Barrere described the creature, but did not designate a name for it.
 Quite surprisingly, it has been renamed more than a dozen times.

 - The amazing reptile also stands out for another reason.
-Unlike many species today, its population numbers appear to still be sufficient and stable.
+Unlike many species still existing today, its population numbers appear to still be sufficient and relatively stable.
 As a result, the IUCN currently lists the Mata mata as Least Concern on its Red List of Threatened Species.

-- Given its particular habitat range, however, it must be considered to be at least potentially at risk in the future.
-One of the factors to be considered remains that of possible habitat loss.
+- Given its particular habitat range, however, the work of evolution must be considered to be at least potentially at risk in the future.
+One of the multiple factors to be considered remains that of possible habitat loss.
 Its greatest threat, though, will likely come from climate change.

 Related Articles